macsleep/odometer/docs/Software.md

 ## Usage

 The simplest way to readout the odometer is to use a terminal program like `screen`.
-After connecting to the serial adapter push "p" and "return" and the odometer will display the the total number of wheel turns.
+After connecting to the serial adapter press "p" and "return" and the odometer will display the the total number of wheel turns.
 To exit `screen` press "control a" and "k".

 <pre>
 mini% screen /dev/tty.usbserial-A403JXK2 9600